 My original research appears in a range of academic and popular venues.
 I have contributed book chapters on activist audiences to Routledge and on “slow media” to Wiley-Blackwell.
 I have published around a dozen articles in peer-reviewed journals such as Communication, Culture & Critique and Media, Culture & Society.
 I also write articles for The Huffington Post and other general audiences, including the blog “Slow Media” and the online guide “Unplug Your Class.”

 My new work examines media from the viewpoint of sustainability and Green issues.
 I derive inspiration from the media ecology theories of Marshall McLuhan and Neil Postman as well as George Gerbner's cultural environment movement.
 James Carey, Walter Benjamin and Robert McChesney have left indelible marks, too.
 Another great theoretical source is Slow Food, where I have identified a framework for thinking about the influence of media on human and environmental well-being.

-I created the blog “Slow Media” in 2009 to reflect on living a less mediated life, and I began curating the online guide “Unplug Your Class” in 2012 to share tips, news, videos and other educational resources for class experiments in digital detox.
-I’ve talked about unplugging in interviews with Australian Broadcasting Corp’s Radio National program, Canadian Broadcasting Corp., and German public radio as well as newspapers in the United States and Canada.
-I participated in a streaming panel discussion about social-media addiction with Michael Chiklis (The Shield) on Huffington Post Live.
-National Public Radio also featured me in two segments of its Marketplace program focusing on my yearlong project of taking an offline sabbatical.
+I have shared many of these ideas in interviews with the Australian Broadcasting Corp’s Radio National program, Canadian Broadcasting Corp., German public radio and other journalists.
+I discussed social-media addiction in a panel with Michael Chiklis (The Shield) on Huffington Post Live.
+And, National Public Radio featured me in two segments of its Marketplace program focusing on my year of unplugging.